 Not to play the Scrooge card on this one, but it’s really hard to get in the prom spirit with your teen when you know that every event add-on is going to cost you.
 If you think we’re exaggerating or have fallen too far on the penny-pinching side of the fence, we’re happy to break it down for you.

 In the past decade alone, not long after the parents of this generation graduated high school, prom costs have moved from affordable to exorbitant.
 A prom in the ‘80s or ‘90s might have meant a corsage, a new dress and a sweet borrowed ride, if you were lucky.
 Today’s proms have become much more involved than a one-night-only affair (promposals, anyone?) with a heftier price tag to match.
-The annual Visa high school prom cost survey estimated that a promposal alone could run $324, with $919 spent on the average teenage prom-goer.
+The annual Visa high school prom cost survey in 2015 estimated that a promposal alone could run $324, with $919 spent on the average teenage prom-goer.
 This total is down 6 percent from the previous year, but still.

 There’s got to be a way for teens to attend prom without blowing a grand.

 Fortunately, there is.
 We’ve rounded up the prom industry experts, along with a few parents who are sick of these sky-high prom expenses, to put you on the right track:

 There are several special organizations that have been created to support students who may not be able to afford to attend or even dress for prom, and Becca’s Closet is one of them.
 Through local chapters of Becca’s Closet, girls in financial need can get dresses, shoes and prom accessories for free.

 For teens who are simply looking to cut costs (since some prom dresses can cost as much as a wedding gown), checking out a dress rental or exchange site can help to minimize expenses.